Product Configuration

 Behaviors define how the call is treated after being answered.
 Behaviors can play audio files, wait for DTMF tones, drop or transfer the calls, and so on.

-The first behavior you add to the service becomes the Main Behavior that will be executed when the call is answered.
+The first behavior you add to the service becomes the Main Behavior, executed when the call comes in and it is answered by AutoAtt engine.

 Menu

 Through the Menu behavior, you can easily create menus and submenus with DTMF selections.
-You design the call flow through the web interface, specifying what happens when the user presses a digit on the phone, how many times to repeat the intro message on timeout and so on.
+You design the call flow through the web interface, specifying what happens when the caller party hits a digit on the phone, how many times to repeat the intro message on timeout and so on.

 Transfer to